AlexRaudvee/AI_Code_Completion/README.md

 3. Run main.py to generate predictions and evaluate them using the defined metrics.

 ## License
-This project is licensed under the terms of the LICENSE file.
+This project is licensed under the terms of the MIT LICENSE file.